THE RENOME SYSTEM

 I notice other branding on your cups and lids, what’s that about?

-Well spotted ;) In our search for the best cups and lids, we have partnered with two German companies in order to bring the best products to our customers.
+Well spotted ;) This relates to our orginal generation of cups.
+In our search for the best cups and lids, we have partnered with two German companies in order to bring the best products to our customers.
 We are proud to display our name alongside theirs as we are all working together to eliminate the need for disposable cups.

 Why use a RENOME Cup, can’t I just bring my own or use compostable cups?